 - You want to carefully look at any loans that you might have had with an affiliated company.

 - Typically, if the loan is already paid then your case may be stronger.

 - You might want to readjust how you select teaming partners and joint venture relationships.
-The more facts you have showing ties with another company the more risk of losing in an SBA OHA size appeal protest.
+The more facts you have showing ties with another company the more risk of losing in an SBA Office of Hearings and Appeals size appeal protest.

 SBA Size Determination Decisions Can Be Appealed: You should note that simply because the SBA says so is not the end of the discussion.
 The decision to appeal a “totality of the circumstances” decision must be supported by the facts and reasonableness also comes into play.

-SBA OHA Size Appeal Decision Issues – Business Control; One problem that you may run into is that the SBA often looks at the history of key personnel and whether they serve in positions at the other company.
-That by itself is not determinative in a small business size appeal.
+Business Control; One problem that you may run into is that the SBA often looks at the history of key personnel and whether they serve in positions at the other company.
+That by itself is not determinative in a small business bid protest.
 The question of affiliation also hinges on the CURRENT ability to control your business.
 This can be supported by 13 CFR 121.1001(b)(9).

 In Size Appeal of OBXtek, Inc., SBA No. SIZ-5451, at 12 (2013) SBA Office of Hearings and Appeals reversed the SBA’s size determination decision because the challenged firm had severed its longstanding economic dependence upon an alleged affiliate one month before the date to determine size, and “[s]o long as affiliation ceases before the date for determining size, the firms are former affiliates and their receipts will not be aggregated.”)

-Under SBA size protest regulations, when you hire people in your company that has also served in a management capacity in another company, you may want to ensure that you balance the time of the hire before you submit a proposal for an existing government contract.
-SBA OHA looks at inferences and deductions.
+Under SBA size business size appeal protest regulations, when you hire people in your company that has also served in a management capacity in another company, you may want to ensure that you balance the time of the hire before you submit a proposal for an existing government contract.
+SBA OHA and Appeals looks at inferences and deductions.